Established: 1986

 ‘Right from the beginning, everything is concentrated,” Alexandre adds.
 Morning mist also makes part of the Rangen perfect for noble sweet wines.
 “We have botrytis almost every year, but it’s really clean, pure and intense.’

-2020 Schoffit Riesling Grand Cru Rangen - 750 mL only
+2020 Schoffit Riesling Grand Cru Rangen Clos Saint-Theobald - 750 mL only

 Riesling makes up 40% of the Schoffit plantings in Rangen and the age of these vines now averages more than 40 years.
 The 2020 vintage shows tangerine and cumquat notes accented by the flint, smoke and mineral nuances that are a hallmark of the Rangen terroir.
 It finishes fine and dry with delicate salty edge and exceptional length.
+14.5 % Alc/vol; 5.5 g/L TA; 2.1 g/L RS.

-2018 Schoffit Riesling Grand Cru Rangen - 1500 mL only
+2018 Schoffit Riesling Grand Cru Rangen Clos Saint-Theobald - 1500 mL only

-13.9 % Alc/vol; 3.5 g/L RS; 5.5 g/L TA.
+13.9 % Alc/vol; 5.5 g/L TA; 3.5 g/L RS.

 A truly staggering dry riesling, whose expansive frame is packed with fresh-pineapple, smoky and floral aromas.
 Gigantic mineral complexity in this simultaneously succulent and subtle package, with an intensely salty finale that focuses to a single point.
 Only just beginning to give its best!
 Drink or hold.97 points, Stuart Pigott, JS Wine Ratings, June 2021.

-2020 Schoffit Pinot Gris Grand Cru Rangen
+2020 Schoffit Pinot Gris Grand Cru Rangen Clos Saint-Theobald

-2020 Schoffit Gewurztraminer Grand Cru Rangen
+2020 Schoffit Gewurztraminer Grand Cru Rangen Clos Saint-Theobald

-14.1 % Alc/Vol; 44 g/L RS: 3.6 g/L TA.
+14.1 % Alc/Vol; 3.6 g/L TA; 44 g/L RS.

 VENDANGES TARDIVES from Grand Cru RANGEN

-2015 Schoffit Riesling vendanges tardives Grand Cru Rangen
+2015 Schoffit Riesling Vendanges Tardives Grand Cru Rangen

 This intense and complex late harvest Riesling beautifully offsets its 63 g/L of residual sugar with plenty of racy acidity, to highlight its depth of flavour and finish with pinpoint balance.

-12.3 % Alc/vol; 63 g/L RS; 5.7 g/L TA.
+12.3 % Alc/vol; 5.7 g/L TA; 63 g/L RS.

 ‘The nose is still closed but already gives glimpses of citrus zestiness.
 The palate is a riot of both fresh and candied peel, think Seville orange, tangerine and Meyer lemon.
 The zesty freshness of the citrus fruit always has the upper hand on this energetic, exuberant late harvest wine and counters the residual sweetness perfectly.
 Killer acidity and utter concentration create a magnetic, delicious, age-worthy wine.
 The finish is off dry and refreshing, with a sweetish glint here and there.
 Drink 2017–2040 at least.96 points, Anne Krebiehl MW, Wine Enthusiast, December 2017.